IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 +++++++++++++++++++++++++++

 Specific for Handle PIDs.
 Set this setting to true if you want to use a Handle service which is setup to work 'independently' (No communication with the Global Handle Registry).
-By default this setting is absent and the Dataverse software assumes it to be false.
+By default this setting is absent and the Dataverse Software assumes it to be false.

 ``curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:IndependentHandleService``